anoma/juvix-docs/docs/index.md

 ## :material-content-duplicate: Intents in Juvix for Anoma's dApps

 What is an [intent](https://anoma.net/blog/intents-arent-real)?
-An intent, in essence, is a high-level description of a desired state.
-It can be written in Juvix as a program detailing the conditions that validate the transaction in relation to the user's resources.
+An intent, in essence, is a high-level description, a message sent by programs to indicate changes of a desired state.

 Take for instance, Alice's intent.
 Her intent is to trade either two units of resource `B` or one unit of resource `A` for a unit of `Dolphin`.
 Bob, on the other